 For one, peeing in public can spread diseases.
 Urine can carry various bacteria and pathogens, including E. coli, hepatitis, and sexually transmitted infections.
 When someone urinates in public, these pathogens can contaminate surfaces and be transmitted to others through direct contact or inhalation.

-Moreover, urinating in public can contribute to a sense of uncleanliness and disorder, making public spaces less enjoyable and discouraging people from using them.
-This can have a negative impact on the mental well-being and social interaction of the members of the community.
+But if people urinate in other public places, it can contribute a sense of uncleanliness and disorder.
+Imagine walking to a park, expecting fresh air then you would smell urine on a nearby park bench.
+This can have a negative impact on the social interaction of the members of the community.

 A public urination ticket in NSW is a criminal infringement notice issued by a police officer or other authorised personnel for the offence of urinating in a public place.